Isabel Hund

 Isabel Hund (born 14 June 1962) is a German chess Chess Woman FIDE Master (WFM, 1990) who two-times won West Germany Women's Chess Championship (1980, 1989).
 Also she won Belgian Women's Chess Championship (1985).

 Private and work

 Isabel Hund is the daughter of Juliane and Gerhard Hund, and granddaughter of physicist Friedrich Hund and mathematician Ingeborg Seynsche.
 She attended the Landrat-Lucas-Gymnasium in Opladen (Abitur 1981), studied Jurisprudence for a few semesters in Cologne, completed an apprenticeship as a social security clerk and works for the Techniker Krankenkasse.
 Isabel Hund lives in Nörvenich.

-She belongs to an internationally known chess family, has three sisters who are all strong chess players.
-Barbara, who is Woman Grandmaster (WGM), is the strongest ahead of Isabel.
+She belongs to an internationally known chess family, has three sisters who are all chess players.
+Barbara, who is Woman Grandmaster (WGM), is ahead of Isabel.

 Chess career

 Isabel Hund was initially member in the chess clubs Schachfreunde 1959 Bergisch Neukirchen and SV Opladen 1922 e.
 V..
 With the 8-man team of chess friends club Bergisch Neukirchen, she became youth team champion in 1977 in the Rhein-Wupper chess district.
 She plays for the chess club Kerpen 64 e.
 V. in the league of the Chess Association Mittelrhein.
 Hund has also played in the first Chess Women's Bundesliga, her clubs were from 1991 to 1996 the Krefelder Schachklub Turm 1851, in the 1996/97 and 1998/99 seasons the SV 1920 Hofheim, in the 2006/07 season the SV Wolfbusch and in the 2010/11 season the SV Mülheim-Nord.